qodec/zreact/README.md

 ### ASSIGNMENT

--
-- Create a No Page like 404 or NotFound Page
+✅ Create a No Page like 404 or NotFound Page<br />
-- Put demo content and Style About, Contact and "404" Page -
+✅ Put demo content and Style About, Contact and "404" Page<br /><br />

+- Mark as complete or not complete
+- Add tabs (internal nav) above to show ALL, complete task and Not complete task
+- On the tabs, add the totals (i.e ALL (200) | COMPLETE (120) | NOT COMPLETED (80))
+- Pagination, Per 10: (Advanced / Optional)